Applications for admission to the Online BABC will be open for the Fall 2026 Term.

 Graduation Requirements

-UCW students must fulfil the requirements listed in the Academic Calendar in order to be eligible to graduate.
-For full details about Graduation Eligibility, refer to the current Academic Calendar here.
+UCW students must fulfill the program requirements in place at the time of their intake.
+For full details about Graduation Eligibility please refer to the current or relevant publication of the Academic Calendar.

 Alumni and Student Testimonials